 If you would like to support your church with Gift Aid, you simply need to complete a Gift Aid Declaration.
-A Gift Aid Declaration is the giver’s declaration that they wish for the church to reclaim tax on their gift.
+A Gift Aid Declaration is the giver’s declaration that they wish for the church to reclaim tax on their gift and can be made for a single donation or for multiple donations.
 It’s easy to complete your Gift Aid Declaration and can be made by email or over the phone.

 How does it work?

 Parish churches must first register with HMRC.
 They then ask all their eligible givers (i.e. UK taxpayers) to complete a Gift Aid Declaration.
 The church keeps a record of all eligible Gift Aid donations and periodically submits a summary to HMRC who pay the reclaimed tax back into the church’s bank account.
 Learn more about how your church can claim Gift Aid

 The Gift Aid Small Donations Scheme or GASDS as it’s more commonly known was introduced in April 2013 to enable charities and churches to claim Gift Aid on small cash donations, where no Gift Aid Declaration had been given.
 For example, cash collected in buckets via street collections, in donation boxes in museums and art galleries or in plate collections and visitor donations in wall safes.

 A Small Donation is a cash donation of £30 or less.
 HMRC recently allowed contactless card donations of £30 or less (collected on or after 6 April 2019) to be claimed under GASDs.
 A church can only claim up to £8,000 in Small Donations of donated income per tax year per church.
 The majority of eligible donations will be received as offerings during church services, either as loose cash, card payments or as regular envelopes from donors for whom a Gift Aid declaration has not been received.

 There are two different elements to the scheme